Basu1745/mcino-Introduction-to-Git-and-GitHub/README.md

 ```

 _© 2022 XYZ, Inc._
-This line is added to fix a typo issue.
+This line is added to fix a typo issues.